abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ### Working With Replication Lag

-This all may sound truly dreadful ("consistency guarantees" -- ugh!), and it is, so you should ask yourself:
+This all may sound truly dreadful ("consistency guarantees" -- ugh!), and in truth it is, so you should ask yourself:

 >Will users actually care if they see this data out of order, or fail to see new data immediately?